Another Good Morning 3:100:00/3:10

 3) I am also honored to have had some of my memories included in this recent article about the 50th anniversary of PIPPIN opening on Broadway.

-1) You can click here to listen to a version of "Magic To Do" from PIPPIN that I recorded with Doug Hammer and Mike Callahan a few years back.
+4) You can click here to listen to a version of "Magic To Do" from PIPPIN that I recorded with Doug Hammer and Mike Callahan a few years back.

 6) While all of this exciting (for me at least!)
 PIPPIN-related stuff has been happening, our planet's climate equilibrium has continued to swing more and more wildly out of balance.
-You can click here to listen to a song I wrote inspired by our deeply-rooted human denial about climate catastrophe called "We're Running A Big Experiment."
+You can click here to listen to a song I wrote inspired by our ongoing human denial about climate catastrophe called "We're Running A Big Experiment."

-5) You can click here to read a blog post by a fellow blogger — Boomer Eco Crusader — which features my song "We're Running A Big Experiment."
+7) And you can click here to read a blog post by Boomer Eco Crusader which features my song "We're Running A Big Experiment."

 Although we and the residents/staff are often still wearing masks — which makes it very hard to see anyone's facial expressions — we still manage to have a great time making music together.
 And Joe and I are fully vaccinated/boosted.
 Please send me a message if you might like us to bring music to YOUR community.

-8) You can also find lots of music — along with personal musings — on AMusicaLifeOnPlanetEarth (my blog).
+10) You can also find lots of music — along with personal musings — on my blog AMusicaLifeOnPlanetEarth.